EM-Products-microservices/product-microservice/README.md

   npm run start:dev
   ```

-6. **(OPTIONAL) You can find product.sql insert script in prisma/seeders, it contains dummy data to work with on local development**s
+6. **(OPTIONAL) You can find product.sql insert script in prisma/seeders, it contains dummy data to work with on local development**